-Graffiti damage to in-situ glass is very common, especially in the retail sector.
+Graffiti damage to in-situ glass is very common, especially on retail units.
 Chicago Glass can remove your unwanted graffiti damage, offering you an alternative solution to replacing the glass.
 On a day to day basis, our highly experienced glass polishers restore graffiti damaged shopfront panels, entrance doors and glass balustrades.

 Etched Graffiti is primarily caused on purpose by vandals using glass cutters, carbide probes or spark plugs.
 However, pushchairs, bicycles and diamond rings can leave etched damage in glass.

 Chicago Glass can remove this damage, using the same unique glass polishing system for scratched glass removal to restore your glass back to the exacting BSI standards of the appearance of installed glass.